 The Tinne family

-The Tinnes were Dutch sugar merchants and ship owners, who first came to Liverpool in 1813 from Demarara in Guyana.
-During the 19th century, as part of the firm of Sandbach, Tinne and Co., they made a great fortune importing sugar, molasses, coffee and tropical hardwoods from their plantations there.
-They also transported cargoes and people around the globe in a large fleet of ships.
-The company continued in business until 1966.
+The Tinnes were Dutch sugar merchants and ship owners, who first came to Liverpool in 1813 from Demarara in what was then Dutch Guiana, later to be re-named British Guiana (and finally, following independence in 1966, Guyana) on the North East coast of South America.
+During the 19th century, as part of the firm of Sandbach, Tinne & Co, the family made a great fortune importing sugar, molasses, coffee and tropical hardwoods from their plantations.